 Texas Monthly » Hunting & Fishing

-Check out our stories and tips on hunting and fishing.
+Check out the stories and tips on hunting and fishing.
 For half a century, Texas Monthly has chronicled life in the Lone Star State, exploring its politics and personalities, barbecue and business, true crime and tacos, honky-tonks, and hiking.
-We cover Texas news, politics, food, history, crime, music, and everything in between for more than forty years.
+They cover Texas news, politics, food, history, crime, music, and everything in between for more than forty years.

 Texas Monthly » Hunting & Fishing